WE ALL BELONG Spring 2020 -February 12, March 18, April 29, 2020

 1st Session: Introductions / Intro to Cultural Competency / Personal and Social Identities

-In this full-day introductory session, participants meet members of the Spring 2018 We All Belong Foundations Montpelier Cohort.
+In this full-day introductory session, participants meet members of their We All Belong Foundations Cohort.
 We explore concepts of cultural competency, the iceberg of culture, personal identity, social identity, organizational culture and dominant norms.
 Participants are introduced to a WAB checklist of steps organizations take toward becoming more culturally competent.

 2nd Session: Implicit Bias & Institutional Bias / Switch Strategies

 In this full day session, we explore implicit bias and institutional forms of bias as we engage in see-feel-change activities.
 Participants consider differences between intent and impact.
 We review and apply key strategies from the organizational development book “Switch: How to Change Things when Change is Hard” by Chip & Dan Heath.

 3rd Session: Intersectionality, Power, Privilege / Racism in Past and Present / More Switch Strategies

 In this third session, participants explore concepts of power, intersectionality, and privilege.
 We consider historical impacts of racism on present day interactions, policies and practices.
 Participants identify and practice ways to actively address bias and racism, personally and institutionally within their organizations.
 Participants choose Strategies to focus on during this session.